LLNL/sundials/doc/arkode/guide/source/Usage/MRIStep_c_interface/User_callable.rst

       :c:func:`MRIStepClearStopTime`.

-.. c:function:: int MRIStepInterpolateStopTime(void* arkode_mem, booleantype interp)
+.. c:function:: int MRIStepSetInterpolateStopTime(void* arkode_mem, booleantype interp)

    Specifies that the output solution should be interpolated when the current :math:`t` equals the specified ``tstop`` (instead of merely copying the